SebDelSab/advanced-sheet/README.md

 v0.3.0

-Bootstrap removed, a message is now appearing when a pdbfile is not available.
+A message is now appearing when a pdbfile is not available.
 The rendering should be better than in previous version.

 v0.4.0